 Instructions

 - Measure out room temperature or refrigerated mashed potatoes and place in a large bowl.
-(You don't want to use warm potatoes, as the heat may cook the eggs when you mix the batter.
+You don't want to use warm potatoes, as the heat may cook the eggs when you mix the batter.
 If you've made fresh mashed potatoes, be sure you let them cool before using.
-You can do this ahead and refrigerate, if you like.)
+You can do this ahead and refrigerate, if you like.

-- *If using leftover mashed potatoes that have already been seasoned with butter and salt, reduce or omit the added butter and salt in the batter accordingly.
-Add the eggs and milk and stir to combine well.
+- Tip!
+If using leftover mashed potatoes that have already been seasoned with butter and salt, reduce or omit the added butter and salt in the batter accordingly.

 - In a small bowl, whisk together the flour and baking powder, then add the flour mixture to the wet mixture.
 Stir to combine well.